-Have you ever wondered, why your kid does not obey your command or exactly do the opposite of whatever you tell them to do?
-Five years ago, when I embark upon this fabulous career, I immediately interacted with such type of opposite temperament kids, and soon I start coining them ‘problem child’.
-I called their parents, complained about their kid’s behaviour but all they can say was their kid always argued like this at home, too.
-Psychologist termed this rebellious behaviour as ODD – oppositional defiant disorder.
+Have you ever wondered why your kid does not obey your command or exactly do the opposite of whatever you tell them to do?
+Five years ago, when I embarked upon this fabulous career, I immediately interacted with such types of opposite temperament kids, and soon I started coining them ‘problem child’.
+I called their parents, complained about their kid’s behaviour, but all they could say was their kid always argued like this at home, too.
+Psychologists termed this rebellious behaviour as ODD – oppositional defiant disorder.

 What is an oppositional defiant disorder?

 According to APA, ‘ODD is a behavioural disorder in which children are, as the name suggests, audacious to the degree that it interferes with their daily lives.
-It as a pattern of angry, vindictive, argumentative, and defiant behaviour lasting at least six months.’
-However, it simply doesn’t mean that all children under the age of 10, who argue or defying, must have ODD.
+It is a pattern of angry, vindictive, argumentative, and defiant behaviour lasting at least six months.’
+However, it simply doesn’t mean that all children under 10, who argue or defy, must have ODD.

-Firstly, to understand ODD, it is essential to know that arguing and questioning is the appropriate behaviours of kids under 10 to 12 years because that’s how their mind develop by claiming and finding answers by asking questions.
+Firstly, to understand ODD, it is essential to know that arguing and questioning are the appropriate behaviours of kids under 10 to 12 years because their minds develop by claiming and finding answers by asking questions.
 However, ODD is something where a student starts disrupting their own lives and the lives of everyone nearby to them by their uncontrollable arguing behaviour.
 In an article published in HT, Dr Nicola Davies states that ‘the goal of a student with the oppositional defiant disorder is to gain and maintain control by testing authority to the limit, breaking the rules, and provoking and prolonging arguments.
 In the classroom, this can be distracting for both the teacher and other students.’
-Another article published in WebMD suggests that the ODD detected more often in younger boys than girls; however, upon reaching their teenage both gender may equally affect by ODD.
+Another article published in WebMD suggests that the ODD is detected more often in younger boys than girls; however, upon reaching their teenage both gender may be equally affected by ODD.
 Moreover, children with ADHD are more prone to ODD.

 What are the symptoms of ODD?